TrotylTN/xFS/testcase.md

 2018-04-24 23:58:27.703744: Session with 192.168.3.3:5102 has been closed
 Failed to download, see logs for details
 ~~~
-Because we increased the noise adding rate to 90%, all 5 download tries have been failed due to broken downloaded file.
-But you can try again to download it.
+Because we increased the noise adding rate to 90%, all 5 download tries had failed due to broken downloaded file.
+But one can try again to download it.
 We decreased the noise adding rate back to 25% to make life easier after this round. :)

 ###### Now try again to `download Project3.pdf` in Client 4